NCAR/DART/docs/pages/Getting_Started.md

 The user can then conduct their development on the private repository, adding additional team members as necessary.

-:dart: *NOTE*: only 3 collaborators are allowed on a free non-institutional private repository.
+*NOTE*: only 3 collaborators are allowed on a free non-institutional private repository.
 The DART team is happy to collaborate with you on your private repository, but keep the 3 collaborator limit in mind if you are a free GitHub.com user.